Table

 You can also use the span attribute on either colgroup or col, in a similar way to rowspan and colspan.

 Using it with the colgroup tag will define the number of rows that the column group will belong to, for example < colgroup span="2">< /colgroup> would group the first two columns.
 When span is used in colgroup, you shouldn't then use col tags.
-Using span in the col tag is more sensible, and could, for example, be applied to the above example like this: < table>

 < colgroup>